cucapra/turnt/README.md

 - `--print` or `-p`: Instead of checking test results, just run the command and show the output directly.
 This can be useful (especially in combination with `-v`) when iterating on a test interactively.
 - `--args` or `-a`: Override the `{args}` string in the test command.

-This option lets you switch between different test environments:
+These options lets you switch between different test environments:

+- `--env` or `-e`: Give the name of a configured [environment](#multiple-environments) to run.
+Use this multiple times to run multiple environments.
+By default, Turnt runs all the configured environments for every test.
 - `--config` or `-c`: Look for this config filename instead of the default `turnt.toml`.